 - Published on Thursday, 16 January 2014 19:44 16 January 2014

 The Mommy and Me program is designed for young riders ages 2+.

 Parent Assisted - "Parents, Grandparents, etc."

 - Each class is for 1 hour and the program runs for 4 week sessions

-- Follow up and continuing classes with varying levels of advancement are available.
+- Follow up classes with varying levels of advancement are available.

 The Ready Rider program is designed for riders ages 6-8 years old who need additional assistance before riding in group lessons on their own.